Cookies information

 • What will you look at and measure to see if your change has worked?

-5. Some funds will pay 100% of your project costs but for larger projects you may be expected to have other sources of funding: we call this "match funding".
+5. All of our grants will need to see some element of match funding.
+This may be in the form of volunteer hours (ward grants), but the City grants need to have a minimum of 20% cash match funding.
 You will be expected to provide details about where this funding has come from so we can see how our grant is contributing to the overall project.

-7. There is also support available from your local Community Builder who can link you with other local people who may be interested in working with you.
+6. If your project is based in a Exeter City Council priority area, there is support available from your local Community Builder who can link you with other local people who may be interested in working with you.

 When this content has been updated